floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

         [#include("/figures/louvain-3.typ")],
         [#include("/figures/louvain-4.typ")],
     ),
-    caption: [Louvain method intermediate steps]
+    caption: [Louvain algorithm intermediate steps]
 ) <louvain>

 // TODO: algorithm listing?

-The obvious disadvantage of the Louvain method is that it can only detect non-overlapping communities @blondel_etal_2008.
+The obvious disadvantage of the Louvain algorithm is that it can only detect non-overlapping communities @blondel_etal_2008.
 This means that a software component can only belong to one microservice, which is not in line with the principle of reuse in software engineering.
 An other disadvantage of the algorithm is that it may generate small communities, which are not desirable in the context of microservices @fortunato_barthelemy_2007.

-In #cite(<traag_etal_2019>, form: "year"), #citeauthor(<traag_etal_2019>) introduced the Leiden method, an improvement of the Louvain method that addresses the disconnected community problem.
+In #cite(<traag_etal_2019>, form: "year"), #citeauthor(<traag_etal_2019>) introduced the Leiden algorithm, an improvement of the Louvain algorithm that addresses the disconnected community problem.
-Similarly to the Louvain method, the Leiden method optimizes the quality of the network using the Constant Potts Model @traag_2011:
+Similarly to the Louvain algorithm, the Leiden algorithm optimizes the quality of the network using the Constant Potts Model @traag_2011:

 $ cal(H)(G,cal(P)) = sum_(C in cal(P)) |E(C, C)| - gamma binom(||C||, 2) $ <constant_potts_model>

-The Leiden method operates in three phases.
+The Leiden algorithm operates in three phases.
-The first and last phases equal those of the Louvain method (i.e., local optimization and reduction of the network).
+The first and last phases equal those of the Louvain algorithm (i.e., local optimization and reduction of the network).
 In the second phase, the algorithm performs a refinement of partition on each small community.

 // TODO: figures or algorithms

-The Leiden method has been shown to outperform the Louvain method in terms of quality and speed @traag_etal_2019.
+The Leiden algorithm has been shown to outperform the Louvain algorithm in terms of quality and speed @traag_etal_2019.